bschmalhofer/doc-developer/content/how-to-extend-otrs/writing-new-otrs-frontend-component.rst

 Component Folders
 -----------------

 In case of self-enclosed components, you might want to ship some additional files with it.
 Sometimes it's better to modularize the code base since it's easier to maintain.
-In case of frontend components you have a really simple way of doing this: component folders.
+In case of front end components you have a really simple way of doing this: component folders.
 Instead of a single ``.vue`` file for a component, enclose the file named ``index.vue`` in a folder named as your component.
 Something like this:

 ::